S2O: Static to Openable Enhancement for Articulated 3D Objects: Experiments

 \subsection{Interior completion}

+We compare our completion algorithm against recent methods: image-conditioned generation for static 3D meshes (TRELLIS~\cite{xiang2024trellis}) and for articulated objects (SINGAPO~\cite{liu2025singapo}), and an articulated object reconstruction (URDFormer~\cite{chen2023urdformer}).
+In \cref{fig:interior-completion-heur}, we show examples of drawers completed using our approach on \acd shapes, where we handle a variety of object categories and part geometries.

+We provide a quantitative evaluation in the supplement.
+In \cref{fig:interior-completion}, we show comparisons of output from our heuristic drawer completion.
+We find that the retrieval-based nature of SINGAPO becomes a weakness when applied to out-of-distribution data as the input geometry is not respected.

-We apply our interior geometry completion to our annotated \acd objects and create a set of articulated containers that can be used in downstream applications.
-In \cref{fig:interior-completion}, we showcase some examples of interior completion for drawers using ground truth segmentation.
+\textit{Application.} We apply our interior geometry completion to our annotated \acd objects and create a set of articulated containers that can be used in downstream applications (see \cref{fig:ood-supp} in supplement).
+Completion of the base part (e.g., oven interior) is a promising extension, but does not influence the kinematic plausibility of the shape.